-Businesses which advertise their goods or services online must provide the following information on their websites to comply with the Electronic Commerce (EC Directive) Regulations 2002:
+Businesses that advertise their goods or services online must provide the following information on their websites to comply with the Electronic Commerce (EC Directive) Regulations 2002:

 - geographical address (a PO Box address is not acceptable)

 - company registration number

 - details of any registration or authorisation schemes to which you belong